meinside/meinside.github.io/_posts/2015-12-07-Lets-Encrypt-with-Go-ACME-Client-Utilities.md

 then it will run on every Saturday, 03:00.

-After renewing the certificates, the web server must be restarted for applying them.
+After renewing the certificates, the web server must be reloaded or restarted for applying them.

 It seems that acmetool executes **/usr/lib/acme/hooks/reload** automatically